 Through Computer Science for All, every elementary, middle and high school student will learn computer science by 2025

 NEW YORK – Schools Chancellor Richard A. Carranza announced the winners of the Computer Science for All Hack League final in Council Chambers at City Hall.
 28 teams, consisting of approximately 130 students, spent Wednesday building their projects and presenting to a panel of guest judges and New York City Council Members.
-The winning teams came from the following schools, and photos are available online.
+The winning teams came from the following schools.

 1st Place: The Young Women’s Leadership School of Astoria, Queens